-The Head Teacher, Deputy Headteacher and Head of Education have a responsibility to ensure that the school meets the statutory requirements in relation to assessment and the setting of targets.
+The Head Teacher and Head of Education have a responsibility to ensure that the school meets the statutory requirements in relation to assessment and the setting of targets.

-The Headteacher /Deputy Headteacher should.
+The Head Teacher should.

-- Implement assessment for learning principles within the classroom. - Enable students to develop the skills of self-assessment and where appropriate, peer assessment. - Identify students in need of support and liaise with school team. - Use an agreed range of assessment methods and techniques to gather information in line with policy. - Current assessment tools include but are not limited to: GL, Salford Schonell, Thrive and BSquared - Record significant progress. - Review evidence and finalise assessment. - Implement internal and external tests. - Contribute to discussion on performance data. - Report to parents/carers concerning student progress, attainment and next steps. - Ensure information is available for next teacher or next steps destination.
+- Implement assessment for learning principles within the classroom. - Enable students to develop the skills of self-assessment and where appropriate, peer assessment. - Identify students in need of support and liaise with school team. - Use an agreed range of assessment methods and techniques to gather information in line with policy. - Current assessment tools include but are not limited to: Hodder, Access, Boxall, Thrive and Teacher assessments - · Record significant progress. - · Review evidence and finalise assessment. - Implement internal and external tests. - Contribute to discussion on performance data. - Report to parents/carers concerning student progress, attainment, and next steps. - Ensure information is available for next teacher or next steps destination.